Faizan2304/TeamCity.VSTest.TestAdapter/README.md

 To support the TeamCity integration add the NuGet reference to the [TeamCity Test Adapter](https://www.nuget.org/packages/TeamCity.VSTest.TestAdapter)

 To run tests from the command line use additional command line arguments `/TestAdapterPath:. /Logger:teamcity`
-* The first argument points to find where the runner might find the assembly of TeamCity logger (the directory of testing aseembly).
+* The first argument points to find the path where the runner might find the assembly of TeamCity logger (the directory of testing aseembly).
 * The second argument specifies to use [TeamCity service messages](http://confluence.jetbrains.net/display/TCDL/Build+Script+Interaction+with+TeamCity#BuildScriptInteractionwithTeamCity-ServiceMessages) logger.

 For example: